charlesm93/charlesm93.github.io/_pages/teaching.md

 I've been invited as an intrusctor for the following courses and conferences:

-* (2018, 2019, 2020, 2021) _Introduction to Probability and Bayes_, PHC 506: Biometry in Pharmaceutics, University of Buffalo, School of Pharmacy, Buffalo, NY. [[notes I](http://charlesm93.github.io/files/Prob&Bayes.pdf), [notes II](http://charlesm93.github.io/files/Prob&BayesII.pdf)]
+* (2018 -- 2022) _Introduction to Probability and Bayes_, PHC 506: Biometry in Pharmaceutics, University of Buffalo, School of Pharmacy, Buffalo, NY. [[notes](http://charlesm93.github.io/files/Prob&Bayes.pdf)]
 * (2019, 2020, 2021) _Building, fitting, and criticizing Bayesian Pharmacokinetic/Pharmacodynamic models using Stan and Torsten_ , University of Buffalo, School of Pharmacy, Buffalo, NY.
 (1 day workshop)
 * (2019, 2020) _Stan for the people: introductory workshop on Bayesian modeling_, McGill University,
 Montreal, Canada.
 (2 days workshop)